PAST

 November 8 - December 22, 2019

-My work was included in the group exhibition, My Silences Had Not Protected Meorganized by Lucy Beni and Emma Nuzzo.
+Lava Thomas’s work was included in the group exhibition, My Silences Had Not Protected Meorganized by Lucy Beni and Emma Nuzzo.
 Presented by Fort Gansevoort in collaboration with For Freedoms, a platform for creative civic engagement, discourse, and direct action for artists, My Silences Had Not Protected Me united a collection of artists who together represent the multidimensional intricacies of sexuality and its inherent relationship to power.
-The exhibition included works by Marilyn Minter, Carrie Mae Weems, Carolee Schneemann, and Ana Mendieta, among others.
+The exhibition included works by Marilyn Minter, Carrie Mae Weems, Carolee Schneemann, and Ana Mendieta among others.

 Lottie Green Varner, 2018.